ADGEfficiency/energy-py-linear/docs/docs/how-to/function-terms.md

 ## Function Terms

-In addition to these simple objective function terms, sites will often have more complicated costs and revenues.

-`energypylinear` uses function terms to include these more complicated terms in the objective function.
+Sites will often have more complicated costs and revenues.  `energypylinear` uses function terms to include these more complicated terms in the objective function.

 <!--phmdoctest-mark.skip-->
 ```python